 - Small intestinal obstruction – blockage that keeps food or other liquids from passing through the small intestine or the colon

-- Diverticula – a condition where pouches form in the wall of the duodenum, jejunum, or colon.
+- Diverticula – a condition where pouches form in the duodenum, jejunum, or colon wall.
 These pockets can harbor bacteria and lead to SIBO symptoms.

-- Fistulae – abnormal connection between the colon and the small bowel
+- Fistulae – an abnormal connection between the colon and the small bowel

 - Surgical blind loop – may cause stagnation of bacteria, abnormal motility, and ineffective flow of food and other liquids

 - Previous ileocecal resections – this can increase the risk of SIBO as it allows the movement of bacteria from the colon to the small intestine

 Normal gastrointestinal motility is designed to move food and other materials through the tract effectively.
 However, some disorders disrupt those tightly coordinated events, causing delayed or suppressed movement of food and bacteria.

 - Scleroderma – a type of autoimmune disease that involve the hardening and tightening of the skin

 - Gastroparesis – a disorder of delayed gastric emptying

 - Enteropathy – malabsorption syndrome characterized by inflammation of the small intestine and the loss of microvilli structure.

 - Proton pump Inhibitors – increase bacterial colonization in the duodenum and slow intestinal transit.
 This is one reason why using the best probiotics for SIBO natural treatment is important.